SGrondin/bottleneck/README.md

 - The `rejectOnDrop` option is now `true` by default.
 - Use `null` instead of `0` to indicate an unlimited `maxConcurrent` value.
 - Use `null` instead of `-1` to indicate an unlimited `highWater` value.
-- Renamed `changeSettings()` to `updateSettings()` and it now returns a promise to indicate completion.
+- Renamed `changeSettings()` to `updateSettings()`, it now returns a promise to indicate completion.
 It takes the same options object as the constructor.
 - Renamed `nbQueued()` to `queued()`.
-- Renamed `nbRunning` to `running()`, it also now returns its result using a promise.
+- Renamed `nbRunning` to `running()`, it now returns its result using a promise.
 - Removed `isBlocked()`.
-- Changing the Promise library is now done through the options object like any other limiter settings.
+- Changing the Promise library is now done through the options object like any other limiter setting.
-- Removed `changePenalty()`, it is now done through the options object like any other limiter settings.
+- Removed `changePenalty()`, it is now done through the options object like any other limiter setting.
-- Removed `changeReservoir()`, it is now done through the options object like any other limiter settings.
+- Removed `changeReservoir()`, it is now done through the options object like any other limiter setting.
-- Removed `stopAll()`, as its implementation was flawed and misleading.
+- Removed `stopAll()`.
 Use the `reservoir` feature to disable execution instead.
-- `check()` now accepts an optional `weight` argument, and now also returns its result using a promise.
+- `check()` now accepts an optional `weight` argument, and returns its result using a promise.
 - The `Cluster` feature is now called `Group`.
 This is to distinguish it from the new v2 [Clustering](#clustering) feature.
-- The `Group` constructor takes an options object, to match the limiter constructor.
+- The `Group` constructor takes an options object to match the limiter constructor.
 - Renamed the `Group` `changeTimeout()` method to `updateSettings()`, it now takes an options object.
 See [Group](#group).

-Version 2 is more user-friendly, powerful and reliable than ever.
+Version 2 is more user-friendly, powerful and reliable.

 After upgrading your code, please take a minute to read the [Debugging your application](#debugging-your-application) chapter.